microsoft/SPP_Public/README.md

 ### Pre-requisite Software

-#### Step 1
+#### Step 1 - Set up an Azure Subscription

-To use the Sports Performance PLatform, you need to firsthave an Azure subscription.
+To use the Sports Performance Platform, you need to first have an Azure subscription.
 It's easy to create a subscription.
 You just needto go to the Azure portal and using your Microsoft Account (e.g. youremailname@hotmail.com, youremailname@outlook.com, etc.) and sign up for an account.
 You can create a free account by starting from here: https://azure.microsoft.com/en-us/free/.

-The open-source deployment of the Sports Performance Platform requires that you deploy the code into your Azure subscription, so youneed to do this first.
+The open-source deployment of the Sports Performance Platform requires that you deploy the code into your Azure subscription, so you need to do this first.

 You can check out the Azure services and offerings by going to www.microsoft.com/azure.

-#### Step 2
+#### Step 2 - Install SQL Server Management Studio

 With your Azure subscription up and running, you also need to download and install SQL Server Management Studio (SSMS).
 This is a freetool that allows you to interact directly with your SQL Database.
 To install SSMS, go here:https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms.
 Click the Download SQL Server Management Studio 17.01 link, and select Run when prompted.

-#### Step 3
+#### Step 3 - Install Power BI

 Because the Sports Performance Platform relies on Power BI as the reporting front-end, you also need to install Power BI Desktop.
 To dothis, go here: https://powerbi.microsoft.com/en-us/.
 Under Products, click Power BI Desktop and then Download.
 Click Run when prompted.

 Currently, you can only install the desktop version on your Windows machine.
 However, there is a very rich browser experience, so you can sign in and create reports from powerbi.com from both your Windows and Mac machines.

-#### Step 4
+#### Step 4 - Restoring Azure SQL Database

 While this is for more advanced users, you will at some point want to begin to explore machine learning.
 You can do this through theAzure Machine Learning (ML) Studio: https://studio.azureml.net/.
 Click the Sign Up button to get started and follow the instructions.